-So far, we've reviewed 271 headphones and below are our recommendations for the best PC gaming headsets to buy in 2019.
-If you're looking for a pair of budget headphones, see our recommendations for the best gaming headsets under $50, and if you're a PS4 player, take a look at our best PS4 headsets.
+So far, we've reviewed 330 headphones and below are our recommendations for the best PC gaming headsets to buy in 2019.
+See also our recommendations for the best PS4 headsets and the best wireless gaming headsets.

-The best gaming headset for PC we’ve reviewed so far are the SteelSeries Arctis Pro + GameDAC.
-They’re very comfortable headphones you can wear for hours thanks to the porous and breathable padding on the ear cups.
-They also come with a great DAC that offers on-the-fly customization options right at your fingertips.
+The best gaming headset for PC we’ve reviewed so far are the SteelSeries Arctis Pro GameDAC.
+They’re a very comfortable headset that you can wear for hours thanks to the porous and breathable padding on the ear cups.
+The headphones have a responsive control scheme and come with a great digital-to-analog-converter (DAC) that offers on-the-fly customization options right at your fingertips.

-If the SteelSeries Arctis Pro GameDAC and Audeze Mobius are a bit too expensive for you, then the best gaming headset for PC we’ve reviewed in the mid-range category are the Logitech G933.
-They're a comfortable wireless headset with many programmable buttons on the ear cups for added customization options and quickly switching between sound profiles depending on the game you're playing.
+If the SteelSeries Arctis Pro GameDAC and Audeze Mobius are a bit too expensive for you, then the best gaming headset for PC we’ve reviewed in the mid-range category is the Logitech G933.
+These comfortable wireless gaming headphones are highly customizable, since they have 3 programmable buttons on the right ear cup, and their companion app provides a wealth of settings you can tweak.

-The G433 is a great sounding headset with an even and flat sound.
+The G433 is a great-sounding headset with an even and flat sound.
+When connected to a PC via USB, you get access to the Logitech Gaming software for various sound and microphone customization options.
+The USB wired connection also has negligible latency which is suitable for gaming.
 The detachable boom microphone is excellent, and voices sound full and detailed.
-The USB wired connection also has negligible latency which is suitable for gaming.
-The headset comes with two sets of comfortable and porous pads.